sacseacyber/linux-scoring-engine/README.md

 # Roadmap
 * Make it work

-* Use a database (probably SQLite) to store the scoring information

 * Set up an authentication scheme

 * Make TLS an option to secure communication